BaxoPlenty/quebec/README.md

 # Quebec - a modular Roblox game framework

 Thank you for checking out this framework!
-You can find the documentation of it [here](https://baxoplenty.gitbook.io/quebec-docs/)
+You can find the documentation of the latest release [here](https://baxoplenty.gitbook.io/quebec-docs/)

 ## 👾 Rojo Version